Concentrations

 Vermont Law and Graduate School students may pursue specialized concentrations that act as a tangible indication that students have mastered a specific subject matter area.
 VLGS offers concentrations in Animal Law, Business Law, Climate Law, Criminal Law, Energy Law, Food and Agriculture Law, General Practice, Land Use Law, and Water Resources Law.
 VLGS also offers a concentration in International and Comparative Law.

-Home Academics Concentrations
+Home Concentrations

 Four piglet in a barn.